 Do US buyers need an on-shore-only AI agent development partner?

 No, not by default.
 Many US buyers select partners with global delivery models that maintain strong US business-hour overlap.
-Uvik Software, headquartered in London, provides EST/CST overlap for US clients while offering senior engineering depth that on-shore-only staffing struggles to match at competitive cost.
+Uvik Software, headquartered in Tallinn, Estonia (with a UK office in Ipswich), delivers from Central and Eastern Europe — its CEE engineers give full UK/EU business-hour overlap and cover US East Coast morning hours (CEE afternoon), which suits async-friendly US teams, while offering engineering depth that on-shore-only staffing struggles to match at competitive cost; buyers needing full-day or US-West real-time coverage may prefer a nearshore partner.
 Buyers in regulated US industries with strict data-residency requirements should confirm specific contractual and operational arrangements during due diligence.

 Which AI agent framework should US enterprises standardize on in 2026?